Characterizations of higher rank hyperbolicity: Preliminaries

 \section{Preliminaries}

-Currents with finite mass in metric spaces were introduced in~\cite{AmbK}.
-Here, for consistency with~\cite{KleL}, on which we heavily rely, we will work with the local theory described in~\cite{Lan-LC}.
-However, for the class of integral currents with compact support, the principal objects in this paper, the formal difference between the two approaches is marginal.
+Currents with finite mass in complete metric spaces were introduced by Ambrosio and Kirchheim in~\cite{AmbK}.
+Here, for consistency with~\cite{KleL}, we will use the local theory described in~\cite{Lan-LC}.
+For the class of integral currents with compact support, the principal objects in this paper, the formal difference between the two approaches is marginal.
+Assuming the underlying metric space to be proper, we will make frequent use of the existence of area minimizing integral currents filling a given cycle (Theorem~\ref{thm:plateau}).
+Without this assumption, as an additional twist, one could still work with almost minimal currents instead (see, for example, Lemma~3.4 in~\cite{Wen-EII}).
+In particular, Theorem~\ref{thm:main} and most results in the paper hold more generally for complete metric spaces and Ambrosio--Kirchheim integral currents.